reportportal/docs/src/md/src/DevGuides/async-reporting.md

 ### Asynchronous API

 Async controllers has `/api/v2` prefix.
-Requests and responses have no differences with sync ones but there are some differences in behavior that described in [reporting guide](./reporting.md).
+Requests and responses have no differences with sync ones but there are some specific distinctions in behavior that described in
+[reporting guide](./reporting.md).

 * [Start launch](./reporting.md#start-launch)